micromouse-utad/MMKit-PH/README.md

 ### Adjust the threshold values

-The final step for the calibration is to adjust the threshold values
+The final step for the calibration is to adjust the threshold values, for this you can use the command 'S' under the serial port that shows the walls the mouse is currently detecting together with sensor calibrated values.
+You can change DIAG_THRESHOLD, FRONT_THRESHOLD and FRONT_WALL_INTERFERENCE_THRESHOLD so the mouse sees the walls correctly.

 # Usage